-The primary role of the E-2C Hawkeye aircraft supplied by Northrop Grumman is as an all-weather airborne early-warning aircraft to the naval task force.
+The E-2C Hawkeye aircraft supplied by Northrop Grumman is an all-weather airborne early warning aircraft to the naval task force.

-From an operating altitude above 25,000ft, the Hawkeye warns the naval task force of approaching air threats and provides threat identification and positional data to fighter aircraft such as F-14 Tomcats.
-Secondary roles include strike command and control, surveillance, guidance of search and rescue missions and as a relay to extend the range of communications.
+Operating from an altitude more than 25,000ft high, the Hawkeye alerts the naval task force to approaching air threats, while also providing threat identification and positional data to fighter aircraft such as F-14 Tomcats.
+Secondary roles include strike command and control, surveillance, the guidance of search and rescue missions and as a relay to extend the range of communications.

-Deliveries have totalled more than 180 for the USN and more than 30 for other nations.
+Deliveries totalled more than 180 for the USN and over 30 for other nations.
 Six E-2C Hawkeye aircraft are deployed by the US Naval Reserve for drug interdiction and homeland security operations.

 The aircraft is operated by a crew of five, with the pilot and co-pilot on the flight deck and the combat information centre officer, air control officer and radar operator stations located in the rear fuselage directly beneath the rotodome.

-The fuselage is designed for carrier operations and is fitted with a nose-tow catapult attachment for accelerated carrier take-off, an A-frame arrester hook for engagement of the arresting gear and a tail bumper to withstand impact or scraping on the runway.
+The fuselage is designed for carrier operations.
+It is fitted with a nose-tow catapult attachment for accelerated carrier take-off, an A-frame arrester hook for engagement of the arresting gear and a tail bumper to withstand impact or scraping on the runway.

 For storage in the hangar, the wings fold hydraulically to lie flat to the fuselage.
-The fuselage is of light metal construction, and parts of the tailplane are of composite structure in order to reduce radar signature.
+The fuselage is made of light metal and parts of the tailplane are of a composite structure to reduce radar signature.

-In August 2005, Northrop Grumman completed the E-2C mission computer replacement programme, with the provision of faster, more powerful and reliable computers.
+In August 2005, Northrop Grumman completed the E-2C mission computer replacement programme with the provision of faster, more powerful and additionally reliable computers.

 Navigation and communications

-The communications suite includes an AN/ARC-158 UHF data link, an AN/ARQ-34 HF datalink and a joint tactical information distribution system (JTIDS) which provides secure voice and data communications.
+The communications suite includes AN/ARC-158 UHF data link, AN/ARQ-34 HF datalink and a joint tactical information distribution system, which provides secure voice and data communications.

-The first of the Hawkeye 2000 (HE2K) standard aircraft, was delivered in October 2001.
-21 aircraft were ordeed by the USN and the final production aircraft was delivered in September 2009.
+The first of the Hawkeye 2000 standard aircraft was delivered in October 2001.
+A total of 21 aircraft were ordered by the USN and the final production aircraft was delivered in September 2009.

-The Hawkeye 2000 made its first operational deployment in 2003 aboard USS Nimitz (CVN 68) in support of Operation Iraqi Freedom.
+The Hawkeye 2000 made its first operational deployment in 2003 on USS Nimitz in support of Operation Iraqi Freedom.
 Northrop Grumman is also upgrading a number of USN aircraft to Hawkeye 2000 configuration.

-One aircraft has been delivered to the French Navy for operation on the Charles de Gaulle carrier and two E-2Cs already delivered have been upgraded to the 2000 standard.
+One aircraft was delivered to the French Navy for operation on the Charles de Gaulle carrier, while two E-2Cs already delivered were upgraded to the 2000 standard.
 In April 2007, France requested the foreign military sale (FMS) of an additional aircraft.

-The Government of France requested an FMS with the US Government in October 2011 for upgrade of four E-2C Hawkeye at a cost of $180m.
-Northrop Grumman will be the prime contractor in the upgrade programme.
+The French government requested an FMS with the US Government in October 2011 for the upgrade of four E-2C Hawkeye at a cost of $180m.
+Northrop Grumman is the prime contractor in the upgrade programme.

-The upgrade work includes integration of weapon systems, sensors, Mode 5/S identification friend of foe, five APX-122 IFF Mode 5/S interrogator systems, five APX-123 IFF Mode 5/S transponder systems and five ALQ-217 electronic support measure systems.
+The upgrade work includes the integration of weapon systems, sensors, Mode 5/S identification friend or foe, five APX-122 IFF Mode 5/S interrogator systems, five APX-123 IFF Mode 5/S transponder systems and five ALQ-217 electronic support measure systems.

-Egypt has upgraded its five E-2C Hawkeye to Hawkeye 2000 standard and has received one additional upgraded E-2C.
-The first upgraded aircraft was delivered in March 2003 and deliveries concluded in October 2008.
+Egypt upgraded its five E-2C Hawkeye aircraft to Hawkeye 2000 standard and has received one additional upgraded E-2C.
+The first improved aircraft was delivered in March 2003, with deliveries concluding in October 2008.
 Egypt requested two additional excess E-2C aircraft in October 2007.

-The Japanese Air Self-Defence Force is also upgrading its 13 Hawkeye aircraft, the first was delivered in early 2005.
-In December 2007, the United Arab Emirates requested the sale of three upgraded E-2C aircraft.
+The Japanese Air Self-Defence Force also upgraded its 13 Hawkeye aircraft, with the first delivered in early 2005.
+In December 2007, the UAE made a request to purchase three upgraded E-2C aircraft.

-The CEC consists of processor, data distribution system and antenna and enables Hawkeye 2000 to perform real-time battle management, fusing and distributing information from sources such as satellite and shipborne radar.
+The CEC consists of a processor, the data distribution system and antenna, enabling Hawkeye 2000 to perform real-time battle management, fusing and distributing information from sources such as satellite and shipborne radar.

 E-2D Advanced Hawkeye

 The Advanced Hawkeye will replace all 75 USN E-2C aircraft.
-The aircraft began full system development and demonstration (SDD) in August 2003 and, in July 2007, Northrop Grumman was awarded a pilot production contract for three aircraft for delivery in 2010.
-The E-2D was rolled out in May 2007 and made its maiden flight in August 2007.
+The aircraft began full system development and demonstration in August 2003, and in July 2007, Northrop Grumman was awarded a pilot production contract for three aircraft for delivery in 2010.
+The E-2D was rolled out in May 2007, making its maiden flight in August that year.

-Operational assessment was completed in November 2008 followed by transfer to US Navy Patuxent River, Maryland for carrier testing and sea trials.
+Operational assessment was completed in November 2008, followed by transfer to US Navy Patuxent River, Maryland, for carrier testing and sea trials.
 The first E-2D was delivered to the US Navy in July 2010.
-A successful launch of the E-2D using the prototype Electromagnetic Aircraft Launch System (EMALS) took place in September 2011.
-Initial operational capability is scheduled for October 2014.

-In June 2009, US Navy awarded a $432m low-rate production contract for four aircraft.
+The US Navy awarded a $432m low-rate production contract for four aircraft in June 2009.
 The first E-2D Advanced Hawkeye production aircraft was delivered to the US Navy in July 2010.
 The aircraft completed the first carrier landing on the USS Harry S Truman (CVN 75) in February 2011.

-The US Navy awarded a $795m contract to Northrop Grumman Corporation in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft as well as long lead materials.
+The US Navy awarded a $795m contract to Northrop Grumman in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft, as well as long-lead materials.

-The Indian Navy is in discussions with Northrop Grumman for six aircraft, which was approved by the US Government in August 2009.
+The Indian Navy is in discussions with Northrop Grumman to acquire six aircraft, after receiving approval from the US Government in August 2009.